Dental Implants

 2. An initial pilot hole is made into the jaw, ensuring proper depth and orientation in 4 directions: mesial, distal, lingual, buccal.

-7. If reflected, the gingival flap is approximated in a tension free manner to ensure adequate blood flow.
+2. If reflected, the gingival flap is approximated in a tension free manner to prevent the sutures from reopening.

-9. Once osseointegration has occurred, if a healing cap isn’t already present, it is placed during a process called second stage implant uncovering.
-This very minor procedure is often referred to as the 2 stage implant process and takes a few weeks for the gingival tissues to recontour and heal.
+2. Once properly healed, if a healing cap isn’t already present, it is placed during a process called second stage implant uncovering.
+This very minor procedure done under local anesthesia and is often referred to as the 2 stage implant process.
+It takes a few weeks for the gingival tissues to recontour and heal.

-10. A digital or analog impression is taken and sent to the lab to fabricate the crown.
+3. A digital or analog impression is taken and sent to the lab to fabricate the abutment and crown.

-11. Once the implant crown is made, it is placed onto the implant via either a screw or cement.
+4. Once the implant crown and abutment is made, it is placed onto the dental implant via either a screw or cement.
 A few important aspects of the crown are checked then the entire process is done!
+The entire process from dental implant placement to the placement of the permanent artificial teeth can take anywhere from 4 to 12 months.

-During the osteotomy process, copious irrigation (typically saline) is used to prevent any overheating.
+During the dental implant surgery, copious irrigation (typically saline) is used to prevent overheating the bone.
 Additionally, throughout the process various radiographs (x-rays) are taken to ensure correct angulation of the osteotomy.

 What is the Healing Process After Implant Surgery?